liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 > [!NOTE]
 > Features previously introduced in the Version 24H2 feature update won't be described here.
 For more information on Version 24H2, see [New and improved features in SharePoint Server Subscription Edition Version 24H2](new-and-improved-features-in-sharepoint-server-subscription-edition-24h2-release.md).

-### Support for Automatic Machine Key rotation
+### Support for automatic machine key rotation

-The objective of Automatic Machine Key rotation is to enhance security by regularly updating machine keys without manual intervention, thus reducing the risk of key compromise.
+The objective of automatic machine key rotation is to enhance security by regularly updating machine keys without manual intervention, thus reducing the risk of key compromise.
 This feature ensures seamless and automatic rotation of machine keys while maintaining high availability and reliability of SharePoint services during key rotation.

 The feature incorporates a Key Management Service that handles storage, retrieval, and distribution of machine keys using a timer job called Machine Key Rotation Job.
 The timer job is configured to run automatically on the last Sunday of every month by default.